 Discovering Tests in the current document

-Rider discovers unit test classs and single unit tests of all supported frameworks right in the editor and adds the corresponding next to each item in the editor:
+JetBrains Rider discovers unit test classes and single unit tests of all supported frameworks right in the editor and adds the corresponding action indicators next to each item in the editor:

 - - the method is a unit test and you can run and debug it.